Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 ACTIVE-PASSIVE

-Account 75 "Settlements with the founders"
+Account 75 "Settlements with founders"

 ACTIVE-PASSIVE